-The BRiC constructively challenges management's proposals and decisions on risk management arising from Macquarie's activities.
-The Board is also assisted by the BAC, BRC and BGCC in its oversight of financial and non-financial risk.
+The BRIC constructively challenges management's proposals and decisions on risk management arising from Macquarie's activities.
+The Board is also assisted by the BAC, BRC and BGCC in its oversight of material risks.

-Each year, including FY2024, the Board oversees the operation of Macquarie's risk management framework by management to satisfy itself that the framework continues to be appropriate and that Macquarie is operating with due regard to the risk appetite set by the Board.
-Key components of the framework are reviewed by the relevant Risk Management Group (RMG) divisions and the results are reported to the Board.
-The Internal Audit Division (IAD) independently and objectively reviews the compliance with, and effectiveness of, Macquarie's risk management framework at least annually, with coverage of all material elements of the framework over a 3-year period.
+Each year, including FY2025, the Board oversees management's operation of Macquarie's risk management framework to satisfy itself that the framework continues to be appropriate and that Macquarie is operating with due regard to the risk appetite set by the Board.
+The risk management framework is reviewed by the relevant Risk Management Group (RMG) divisions and the results are reported to the Board and relevant Board Committees.